5 Powerful Videos for Teaching about World Cultures

 3. How Diverse Is Africa? | KHANUBIS

-➡ Counter the oversimplification of Africa in video 2 with this fantastic video by KHANUBIS.
+➡ Counter the oversimplification of Africa in Video #2 with this video by KHANUBIS.
 This video previews the many regions, cultures, and languages found in Africa.
-It does a great job illustrating how culturally diverse Africa is.
-Be forewarned that the speaker of this video uses the word damn once in the video.
+It does a great job illustrating the cultural diversity in Africa.
+Be forewarned that the speaker of this video uses the word ‘damn’ once in the video.

 ➡ 9 minutes